AndrewJBateman/URL-shorten-microservice/README.md

 # :zap: URL Shortener Microservice for freeCodeCamp

-* f
+* Creates a url short ID and stores it in a database with the original url
+* Adding the shortID in a url address will redirect to the original website
-* Part of FreeCodeCamp exercises for Front End Certification
+* This was part of the FreeCodeCamp exercises for Front End Certification

 *** Note: to open web links in a new window use: _ctrl+click on link_**